Azealea/MyNixConfig/README.md

 ## First instalation

+Its simpler if the repo is directly in the $HOME directory

 change global variable in flake.nix:
 - username
-- configDir : the path to the config folder ( not always a necessary change )
+- configDir : the path to the config folder ( if you dont put the repo in $HOME )

+cp /etc/nixos/hardware-configuration.nix ~/MyNixConfig/

 ## TODO